wgsl-tooling-wg/wesl-js/tools/examples/README.md

 Most examples are available as stackblitz demos that run in the browser.
 Or use [degit](https://github.com/Rich-Harris/degit/tree/master) to make a convenient local copy.

-**wesl-test-basic-compute** - Test WGSL compute shaders with unit tests.
+**wgsl-test-basic-compute** - Test WGSL compute shaders with unit tests.
-  - `degit github:wgsl-tooling-wg/examples/wesl-test-basic-compute`
+  - `degit github:wgsl-tooling-wg/examples/wgsl-test-basic-compute`

 <br/>